alliander-opensource/diva-js-reference-3p-backend/README.md

 For a compatible frontend example see [diva-js-reference-3p-frontend](https://github.com/Alliander/diva-js-reference-3p-frontend).

-IRMA is a decentralized, attribute based Identity Management protocol that allows easy and fine-grained authentication (and based on specific attributes) authorization.
+IRMA is a decentralized, attribute-based Identity Management protocol that allows easy and fine-grained authentication (and based on specific attributes) authorization.
 Attributes are issued by trusted issuers and therefore provide easy validation of users.

 ## Features

-This backend in particular demonstrates
+This backend in particular demonstrates:
 - How attribute based authentication can be integrated into a backend application using [diva-irma-js](https://github.com/Alliander/diva-irma-js).
 - How attribute based authorization can be integrated into a backend application using [diva-irma-js](https://github.com/Alliander/diva-irma-js).
 - How attribute-based signatures can be integrated into a backend application using [diva-irma-js](https://github.com/Alliander/diva-irma-js).